ITIKI'S Revised Electrical set up

 Distribution

 We have a "high load" circuit which basically includes the washing machine (a power outlet), the AirCon and the hot water service.
-We have also added the water maker to this circuit just using a powerboard to the single power outlet.
-There is a breaker to switch this circuit between shore and genset or off.
-There is a direct 12V circuit for things like lights, fridges, freezer etc which are all 12V appliances.
-Then there is an inverter circuit for the 230V power outlets.
+We have also added the water maker to this circuit just using a powerboard to the single power outlet (a bit naughty).
+There is a breaker to manually switch this circuit between shore and genset or off.
+Appliances on this circuit will only run when connected to genset or shore power.